danielogen/Stock-Control-System/README.md

 ## Stock Control System
-The coursework revolves around the implementation of a stock control system for a small shop, using object orientation.
+This project revolves around the implementation of a stock control system for a small shop, using object orientation.
 This system will have a list of stock items, their quantity in stock and methods for adding new stock, checking stock levels and selling stock